calvin-erfmann/python-file-cloud/README.md

 # python-file-cloud
- A Nextcloud like Cloud in Python
+ A Nextcloud like Cloud in Python CURRENTLY IN THE MAKING